 Spartanburg’s food scene is full of authenticity, excitement, and innovation.
 And at several restaurants, the views aren’t bad either.

-As restaurants ramp back up to full service, consider these options for outdoor dining around Spartanburg County for a meal in the open-air.
+Next time you’re going to lunch or dinner, consider these options for outdoor dining around Spartanburg County for a meal in the open-air.

 Heirloom’s patio area is so large it’s actually two spaces.
 One area features a shaded are with ceiling fans to keep diners cool, the other is an open-air area, featuring comfy, cushioned seats around a gorgeous, modern fire pit.

 The food is great, too, with a menu full of traditional Southern food featuring local ingredients and modern techniques.
 Spartanburg County farmers’ work is proudly featured on the Heirloom menu, which is inspired by mill town families gathering around the table at the end of each day.
 The restaurant’s mill ties run deep, as it sits in the former Spartan Mills headquarters building.

 Start out with the house pickle plate before moving on to some buttery cornbread or the biscuits and jam.
 Small plate options feature mix-and-match selections including the Hoppin’ John Hushpuppies, the Southern favorite pimento cheese, Brussels sprouts, seasonal veggies, Roots to Tips Pasta and much, much more.

 Atop Bar 1884’s Magnolia Street restaurant is a swanky outdoor dining area that gives you an elevated look at Downtown Spartanburg.

 Opened by the owner of Miyako Sushi Group, Bar 1884 focuses less on Asian-style cuisine and more on classics and inventive dishes served along side specialty cocktails and an extensive list of beer and wine.